 You finish the first season and all the pizza rolls.
 You decide that, if the first episode of the next season is good, you’ll make more pizza rolls and keep watching.
 If it’s bad, you’ll make more pizza rolls and keep watching, just not… you know, enthusiastically.

 A tearing sound interrupts that.
 Then a thud.
 Then a grunt.
 You can hear breathing.
-Heavy and mouthy, like some disgusting mongoloid is watching Japanese cartoons next to you.
+Heavy and mouthy, like some gilled aquatic creature is gasping next to you.
 You turn around, and whaddya know, it’s New-U, crawling out of the box like a newborn rhino.

 Is that really what your breathing sounds like?
 Why is it so wet?